 If you are currently being treated by a medical specialist from your community, we can assist you with a referral to a local specialist.

-With the unique needs of each woman in mind, our Women's Clinic offers comprehensive and personalized health care for our female patients using best practices and evidence-based guidelines.
+With the unique needs of each patient in mind, our GYN Clinic offers comprehensive and personalized health care for our community using best practices in gynecological health services.

-Women’s health care involves much more than routine breast exams, pelvic exams and pap smears, which is why our professional staff partners with you to ensure you have the care and support you need.
-Our women’s health providers are available to discuss contraceptive options including long-acting, reversible contraceptives.
+Gynecological health care involves much more than routine breast exams, pelvic exams and pap smears, which is why our professional staff partners with you to ensure you have the care and support you need.
+Our GYN health providers are available to discuss contraceptive options including long-acting, reversible contraceptives.
 We do not provide prenatal care, but can assist with local referrals.

 Allergy, Immunization & Travel Clinic